Rinus VeeKay: Ed Carpenter Racing (2019–2024)

-In his first IndyCar race in the Genesys 300 at Texas Motor Speedway he crashed in practice.
+In his first IndyCar race in the Genesys 300 at Texas Motor Speedway, VeeKay crashed in practice.
 He missed qualifying as the team couldn't fix the car in time.
 In the race, he crashed out on lap 38 and collected Alex Palou.
 At Iowa Speedway, confusion over a postponed restart led Colton Herta to launch over VeeKay's car from the rear; both drivers were unharmed due to a new laminate aeroscreen introduced for 2020.
-VeeKay achieved his first top-five finish in IndyCar at the IndyGP and his first podium in the Harvest GP.
+VeeKay achieved his first top-five finish in IndyCar at the Indy GP and his first podium in the Harvest GP.
 He was confirmed for a return to ECR in 2021 on 25 October 2020.
 He won the Indy GP, scoring his first win, five seconds ahead of second-placed Romain Grosjean.
 VeeKay ran as high as fourth place in the championship after back to back top-ten finishes including a second-place finish in Detroit before he fractured his clavicle during a cycling accident, forcing him to miss the following race at Road America.
-After the season VeeKay and ECR announced he had re-signed with the team for another season.
+After the season, VeeKay and ECR announced he had re-signed with the team for another season.

 Shortly after the 2024 season, in which VeeKay placed thirteenth in the championship with a best race finish of fifth, it was reported by Racer that Ed Carpenter Racing had cut ties with VeeKay.
 The decision came as a "surprise" to VeeKay, who was actively negotiating a contract extension with the team.

 Dale Coyne Racing (2025)

 On 14 February 2025, it was announced that VeeKay would be joining Dale Coyne Racing as a full-time entrant in the 2025 season, driving the No. 18 entry.
+VeeKay was the final driver announced on the 2025 IndyCar grid and signed a late-breaking deal with Dale Coyne Racing after not securing a ride immediately following his departure from Ed Carpenter Racing.

+In the 2025 Indianapolis 500 qualifying, VeeKay secured his spot in the race through Last Chance Qualifying, where he edged out his Dale Coyne Racing teammate Jacob Abel to secure a place in the field.

-On 20 July 2025, VeeKay scored his first IndyCar podium finish with Dale Coyne Racing with a second place finish at the Grand Prix of Toronto.
+On 20 July 2025, VeeKay scored his first IndyCar podium finish with Dale Coyne Racing, and his first IndyCar podium in nearly three years with a second-place finish at the Grand Prix of Toronto.

 Shortly after the season finale, it was reported by Racer that VeeKay had cut ties with Dale Coyne Racing.